jncraton/computational-thinking-cpsc2020/lectures/07-alternative-execution.md

 --------------------

 - We may want more than two branches of execution
-- We can chain mulitple conditionals to acheive this
+- We can chain multiple conditionals to achieve this

 Chained Conditionals
 --------------------